olgakazanova/data-analysis-projects/README.md

 Minor UI changes may not influence user behavior — meaningful product improvements require more impactful changes.

 **Tools:** Python (Pandas), A/B Testing, Statistical Analysis, Data Visualization

+## E-commerce A/B Testing & Revenue Analysis

+- Analyzed data from an online store to increase revenue
+- Prioritized hypotheses using ICE and RICE frameworks
+- Conducted A/B testing to evaluate product changes
+- Built conversion and revenue metrics across test groups
+- Identified statistically significant increase in orders per user (+16–18%)
+- Found no significant change in average order value (effect driven by outliers)
+- Recommended implementing the winning variation based on key metrics

+**Key Insight:**
+Growth in revenue was driven by increased user activity, not higher spending per order.

+**Tools:** Python (Pandas), A/B Testing, Statistical Analysis, Data Visualization